 The method of treatment is determined in each individual case on the basis of carefully conducted diagnostics in Israel by an experienced cardiac surgeon.

-Treatment may be effected by means of catheterization or surgery.
+Treatment may be effected by means of catheterization or surgery – Atrial septal defect repair.

 Operation for closure of atrial septal openings are one of the most modern achievements of Israeli medicine.
 This is a mini-invasive procedure, which is performed in a closed heart (without section of the chest).
 Senior cardiac surgeon injecting tools using a catheter in a vein in the arm reaches the hole and covers it with a patch.
 The success of this procedure in Israel is 95% – 97%, including after the age of 40 years.

-We select the narrow section doctor for treatment of heart defects, which makes treatment more efficient.
+We cooperate with the leading Israeli cardiac surgeons for treatment of heart defects, which makes treatment more efficient.